top of page

 While there are plenty of ways to pass the time on a flight, air travel also offers a rare opportunity to do something that can be challenging elsewhere: simply relax.
 Try these ideas to maximize your rest and arrive feeling refreshed.

-• Limit blue light exposure.
+Limit blue light exposure.
 I personally prefer reading over watching movies or working on electronic devices.
 Blue light suppresses melatonin, making it harder to sleep.
-If you do watch a movie or use a screen, follow up with calming music—it helps you unwind and also blocks out airplane noise.
+If you do watch a movie or use a screen, follow up with calming music or a mantra; it helps you unwind and also blocks out airplane noise.
 Having a few relaxing playlists ready can make a big difference.

-• Apply a diluted drop of lavender, jatamansi or nutmeg oil to the crown of your head and temples to encourage relaxation and sleep. can apply them to pillows and bedding as well.
-You can also mist them onto your pillow or travel blanket.
-Look for high-quality, USDA organic sources.
+Apply a diluted drop of lavender, chamomile, jatamansi, or nutmeg oil to the crown of your head and temples, or pillow to encourage relaxation and sleep.

 6. Make adjustments upon arrival

-• Stay hydrated and eat nourishing meals.
-Continue drinking plenty of water, and if you enjoy them, green juices can be a great way to rehydrate and replenish nutrients.
+Stay hydrated and eat nourishing meals.
+Continue drinking plenty of water, and enjoy green juices to rehydrate and replenish nutrients.

-• Expose yourself to natural light, especially at sunrise and sunset.
-Sunlight plays a key role in regulating circadian rhythms, helping your body adjust to a new time zone more smoothly.
-Looking at the sun during these times supports your internal clock and overall well-being.
+Expose yourself to natural light, especially at sunrise and sunset.
+Sunlight plays a key role in regulating your circadian rhythms, helping your body adjust smoothly to a new time zone.
+Looking toward the sun during these times supports your internal clock and overall well-being.

-• Take a refreshing shower with your favorite lotions and potions.
-Using products that are familiar and comforting to you, can help you feel grounded and at home in a new place.
+Take a refreshing shower with your favorite lotions and potions.
+Using products that are familiar and comforting can help you feel grounded and at home in a new place.

-• Practice self-massage (Abhyanga) upon arrival.
-This Ayurvedic practice deeply nourishes the tissues and has a grounding effect on the nervous system.
-Choose an oil that best supports your constitution:
+Practice Snehana (the oleation of the body) upon arrival.
+This Ayurvedic ritual deeply nourishes the tissues and has a grounding effect on the nervous system.
+Use cold-pressed sesame oil or a medicated Ayurvedic oil to support balance and restoration after travel.

-• Prioritize rest.
-After a long day of travel, adventure, or meetings, schedule extra time to unwind, whether that means taking an afternoon nap, enjoying a slow evening, or simply allowing space for stillness between activities.
+Prioritize rest.
+After a long day of travel, adventure, or meetings, carve out time to unwind; whether that means taking an afternoon nap, enjoying a slow evening, or simply allowing space for stillness between activities.

-Next time you fly, try some of my tips and see what works best for your body.
+Next time you fly, try these tips and see what supports you best.

 Luciana Ferraz